SamuelParkerTech/PersonalWebsiteProjects/README.md

 ## Current Project

 Rebuilding my website using new skills learnt, currently Bootstrap.
+The next project is in early stages of design / inspiration.
+I am looking to build a resume website.

 ## Previous Projects

+A very basic personal website.

 ### HTML & CSS Website SPTECH
 A working Website created using HTML and CSS.
 This can be seen live online on my website www..samuelparker.tech currently.